Water Training - 2014

-This summer we kicked off the training season with a two day seminar by Roger Frey covering everything from puppies to training for the WRD.
+This summer we kicked off the training season with a two day seminar by Sue Marino covering everything from puppies to training for the WRDX.
 We had a great time and met lots of new folks and their dogs.

 We are continuing on alternating Saturdays and Sundays through the summer helping each other to attain our training goals.

 (Donations are accepted to defray the cost of renting the facilities)